Motion pictures defined the latter part of the 20th century as the entertainment industry witnessed exponential growth. So…

 First and foremost, transfer your file in original format to a folder.
-You can learn from the video tutorial to edit the video with the certain frame rate you need.

 Be sure to update it so that you can take advantage of the latest features.
 Launch FilmForth and create a New Project for editing.

-Or you can click on the upload button to manually load a video or drag and drop it into the editor.
+Then you can click on the upload button to manually load a video or drag and drop it into the editor.